tarwn/lessthandot-hugo/blogs/content/posts/2015-06-02-youre-invited-to-t-sql-tuesday-67-extended-events.md

 ### Bonus Points

-In the post title, include “T-SQL Tuesday #67″.
+In the post title, include "T-SQL Tuesday #67″.

 Tweet your blog post with the hash tag #tsql2sday.